LMFDB/lmfdb-inventory/db-elliptic_curves.md

 * Complete the finding and uploading of curves over totally real fields to match the HMF newforms for fields of degrees >3.
 * compute and add p-adic data for curves over Q of conductor > 130000.
-* Precompute more data for the nfcurves collection so the webserver does not have to do any nontrivial computations on the fly.
+* compute more ranks and generators for ecnf

 ## Collection curves